 My past has a tendency to sideswipe me on a daily basis.
 And as a 90’s kid, I learned that you “gotta put your past behind you”.
 Not dwell in it all the live long day.
 And in order to leave the past behind me and move on, I had to be comfortable waking up the sleeping dogs where they lie.

-In college, I learned of the Sankofa bird which means “it is not wrong to go back for that which you have forgotten.”
+In college, I learned about the Sankofa bird which means “it is not wrong to go back for that which you have forgotten.”

 Meaning | It’s not wrong to go back into the past and learn or relearn a lesson or two from it.